likebike/fasteval/README.md

     fasteval = "0.1.8"

-`cargo` will automatically fetch your depdendencies for you from [crates.io](https://crates.io/crates/fasteval/).

-You can also fetch manually: `git clone https://github.com/likebike/fasteval.git`

 You should **always** build with `RUSTFLAGS="--emit=asm"` because it greatly improves LLVM's compile-time optimizations.

 You can build with `--no-default-features` to disable alphabetical keywords like `and`, `or`, `NaN`, `inf`.
 (These words might be important to your applications.)